dhnaranjo/phlexperimentation/README.md

 I like [Phlex](https://www.phlex.fun).
 I think it's fun.
 I wanted to play with it with all of the conveniences of home.

 ## W-how
-`bundle exec guard` will kick off your server and livereload.
-Then just, you know... get in there.
+- `bundle exec guard` will kick off your server and livereload
+- Modify your routes in `app.ru`, [Sinatra](https://sinatrarb.com)-style
+- Anything you create in `lib` will be automatically required
+- Default server opens at http://localhost:9292
+- Go nuts